-After the dough has proved, you brush the buns with an egg-wash.
-However, I didn’t want to waste an egg there so I used non-dairy milk instead, and they came out of the oven lovely golden brown.
+After the dough has been proven, you brush the buns with an egg wash.
+However, I didn’t want to waste an egg there so I used non-dairy milk instead, or none at all, and they came out of the oven lovely golden brown.

 TIPS FOR MAKING THESE BUNS

-As we all might know making gluten free dough is not the same as making a normal gluten dough.
-In which you will have to knead the dough for gluten developed.
-On the other hand, here there will not be kneading involved at all.
+- Kneading: As we all might know making gluten-free dough is not the same as making normal gluten dough.
+In which you will have to knead the dough for gluten development.
+On the other hand, here there will be some kneading involved to improve the dough texture.